-If you've had your driver licence suspended by police, or received a letter from Roads and Maritime Services (RMS) about a vehicle or licence decision, you may be eligible to appeal the decision.
+If you've had your driver licence suspended by police, or received a letter from Transport for NSW about a vehicle or licence decision, you may be eligible to appeal the decision.

-All Roads and Maritime Services licence and registration appeals must be filed to the Local Court within 28 days of receiving the letter.
+All Transport for NSW licence and registration appeals must be filed to the Local Court within 28 days of receiving the letter.

 - your address and email address

 - your suspension letter, including the date the letter or notice was issued

 - your driver licence number (if filing a licence appeal)

 - your vehicle registration number (if filing a registration appeal)

 - a credit or debit card to pay the appropriate fee (filing fees are calculated after you've completed the online form).